sbgisen/audio_common/README.md

 Packages in this stack:

+audio_common_msgs: Message definitions for audio transport.

+sound_play: A package to play sound files and synthesize speech.

 audio_capture: Provides code to capture audio from a microphone and transport it to a destination for playback.

 audio_play: Receives audio messages from an audio_capture node.
 Outputs the messages to the local speakers.